PLAID-lib/plaid/docs/index.rst

 PLAID documentation
 ===================

-This library proposes an implementation for a datamodel tailored for AI and ML learning of physics problems.
+PLAID (Physics Informed AI Datamodel) is a library proposing an implementation for a datamodel tailored for AI and ML learning of physics problems.
 It has been developped at SafranTech, the research center of `Safran group <https://www.safran-group.com/>`_

 The code is hosted on `Safran Gitlab <https://gitlab.com/drti/plaid>`_